AlvinNuer/csy1018-assign1/README.md

               	-created necessary directories
               	-downloaded necessary Atom packages
               	-began writing in index(coding)
 		            -pushing to guthub(no luck)
 		            -pushed to github

-		-research on how CV html pages look like
-		-coding my CV html
+		            -research on how CV html pages look like -coding my CV html
 		            -finishing up with CV html

 		            -research on how Contact html pages look like -coding Contact html
 		            -finishing up with Contact html

-		-research on how Bio html pages look like
-		-coding Bio html
+          		  -research on how Bio html pages look like -coding Bio html
           		  -finishing up with Bio html

-		-trying to push it to github(no luck)

-    -implementing material design(hover inputs) in contact html
+          		  -trying to push it to github(no luck) -implementing material design(hover inputs) in contact html -finalizing and checking to make sure all rules are met.

 reference